-Cash and cash equivalents are defined as cash and highly liquid investments with maturities of less than three months at the time of purchase.
-As of January 31, 2010 and 2009, cash and cash equivalents included cash on hand, cash in banks and money market accounts.
+Cash and cash equivalents are defined as cash and short-term highly liquid investments with maturities of less than three months at the time of purchase.
+These short-term highly liquid investments are both readily convertible to known amounts of cash and so near their maturity that they present insignificant risk of changes in value because of changes in interest rates.
+As of January 31, 2011 and 2010, cash and cash equivalents included cash on hand, cash in banks and money market accounts.